dean0x7d/pybinding/docs/install/advanced.rst

 For development
 ---------------

-If you would like to work on the Pybinding source code itself, you can install it in an editable development environment.
+If you would like to work on the pybinding source code itself, you can install it in an editable development environment.
 The procedure is similar to the "Compiling from source" section with the exception of the final step: